rhyanvargas/rhyan-portfolio-website/README.md

 ## Current Status

-Currently displaying Hero, About, and Projects sections.
-Experience, Contact, and Navigation sections are implemented but temporarily disabled while under development.
+Currently displaying Hero, About, and Projects sections with active navigation.
+Experience and Contact sections are implemented but temporarily disabled in navigation while under development.

 ## Documentation